particle-iot/docs/src/content/guide/getting-started/examples.md

 # Your access token is 123412341234
 curl https://api.particle.io/v1/devices/0123456789abcdef/led \
   -d access_token=123412341234 \
-  -d params=on
+  -d arg=on
 ```

 Note that the API endpoint is 'led', not 'ledToggle'.
-This is because the endpoint is defined by the first argument of [Particle.function() PLACEHOLDER], which is a string of characters, rather than the second argument, which is a function.
+This is because the endpoint is defined by the first argument of [Particle.function()](/reference/firmware/#particle-function-), which is a string of characters, rather than the second argument, which is a function.

 To better understand the concept of making API calls to your device over the cloud checkout the [Cloud API reference.](/reference/api)

 <div style="display: none;" id="variables-and-functions-with-photoresistors" data-firmware-example-url="https://docs.particle.io/guide/getting-started/examples/photon/#read-your-photoresistor-function-and-variable" data-firmware-example-title="Function Variable" data-firmware-example-description="Learn about Variables and Functions using Photoresistors"></div>

+{{#if raspberry-pi}}

+## Script Execution, Publish and the Console

+### Intro

+One of the most common use cases for IoT is to bring valuable sensor data online to make it accessible from anywhere and to inform intelligent reactions.
+Is the room temperature in your den climbing too high?
+Time to lower the shades.
+Are your plants overwatered from summer storms?
+Best not turn on the sprinklers.

+In this example, we'll show you how to collect sensor data from your Raspberry Pi (the internal temperature of your Pi's processor) and post that data to the Particle Console.

+The program to access the temperature sensor is `vcgencmd measure_temp`.
+It returns a string like `temp=43.5'C`.

+After flashing the code below to your Raspberry Pi, you can check out the results on your console at [console.particle.io](https://console.particle.io).
+When the CPU is very busy the temperature will go up.

+You can also hook up publishes to IFTTT!
+More info [here](/guide/tools-and-features/ifttt).

+### Setup
+For this example, we'll use the internal CPU temperature sensor in the Raspberry Pi so just power it up.

+### Code

+<pre><code class="lang-cpp" data-firmware-example-code-block=true>
+// -----------------------------------------
+// Execute a script and publish the result
+// -----------------------------------------

+void setup() {
+  // Nothing to set up here
+}

+void loop() {
+  // Measure the CPU temperature by running the vcgencmd program
+  Process proc = Process::run("vcgencmd measure_temp");
+  // Wait for vcgencmd to finish
+  proc.wait();

+  // The output is temp=43.5'C so fast-forward until the the character = is found
+  proc.out().find("=");
+  // Convert the string to a number
+  float cpuTemp = proc.out().parseFloat();

+  // Publish the event to the Particle cloud.
+It will be visible in the Console.
+  Particle.publish("cpu_temp", String(cpuTemp), PRIVATE);

+  // Repeat after a 1 second pause
+  delay(1000);
+}

+</code></pre>

+{{/if}} {{!-- raspberry-pi --}}

+{{#unless raspberry-pi}}

 ## Read your Photoresistor: Function and Variable